j0ack/microbe/docs/faq.rst

 **Include a media in my content**

-To include a file in your contact you need to upload directly in your editor if your browser supports the HTML5 file API or using the :doc:`</media>` management tab in the administration page.
+To include a file in your contact you need to upload directly in your editor if your browser supports the HTML5 file API or using the :doc:`/media` tab in the administration page.

 **ReCaptcha keys**